bHartiii/Keep-Notes/README.md

 ### Create Models For App:

 - In Django models are used to define the database layout or in simple terms tables in the database.
+- There are two models:
+    1. User
+    2. UserProfile
 - Create a custom user manager by extending BaseUserManager and providing two additional methods:
     * create_user() and create_superuser()
     * create_user() and create_superuser() must accept username field and other required fields as args: